Purity for flat cohomology: The geometry of integral perfectoid rings

-In fact, there is no need to assume that $V'$ be of dimension $\le 1$: one can arrange $\dim(V) = \dim(V')$ \emph{a posteriori} by the argument of \cite{BM20}*{Prop.~2.1}.
-In addition, by extending $V'$ (of dimension $\le 1$) to a valuation ring of dimension $\le 1$ on the algebraic closure of $\Frac(V')$ (see \cite{BouAC}*{VI, \S8.6, Prop.~6}) and, in the case of $I$-complete arc covers, $I$-adically completing (which preserves algebraic closedness, see \cite{BGR84}*{\S3.4, Prop.~3}), we may restrict to those $V'$ of dimension $\le 1$ in \eqref{test-diagram} that have an algebraically closed fraction field and, in the case of $I$-complete arc covers, are $I$-adically complete.
+In fact, there is no need to assume that $V'$ be of dimension $\le 1$: one can arrange $\dim(V) = \dim(V')$ \emph{a posteriori} by the argument of \cite{BM20}*{Proposition~2.1}.
+In addition, by extending $V'$ (of dimension $\le 1$) to a valuation ring of dimension $\le 1$ on the algebraic closure of $\Frac(V')$ (see \cite{BouAC}*{chapitre~VI, section 8, num\'{e}ro~6, proposition~6}) and, in the case of $I$-complete arc covers, $I$-adically completing (which preserves algebraic closedness, see \cite{BGR84}*{Section 3.4, Proposition~3}), we may restrict to those $V'$ of dimension $\le 1$ in \eqref{test-diagram} that have an algebraically closed fraction field and, in the case of $I$-complete arc covers, are $I$-adically complete.
 Similarly, one then loses no generality by assuming that $\Frac(V)$ be algebraically closed.

-For example, \benuma \m any faithfully flat $A \ra A'$ is an arc cover: to see this, we may assume that $A = V$, lift the specialization of points in $\Spec(V)$ to $\Spec(A')$ (see \cite{EGAIV2}*{2.3.4~(i)}), and use the maximality of valuation rings with respect to domination;
+For example, \benuma \m any faithfully flat $A \ra A'$ is an arc cover: to see this, we may assume that $A = V$, lift the specialization of points in $\Spec(V)$ to $\Spec(A')$ (see \cite{EGAIV2}*{proposition 2.3.4~(i)}), and use the maximality of valuation rings with respect to domination;

-\m any $A \ra A'$ that is faithfully flat modulo powers of a finitely generated ideal $I \subset A$ is an $I$-complete arc cover: we may assume that $A = V$ for an $I$-adically complete valuation ring $V$ of rank $\le 1$, assume that $A'$ is $I$-adically complete, and use the resulting injectivity $V \hra A'$ to lift the specialization (due to the $I$-adic completeness of $A'$, the closure of the generic $V$-fiber of $\Spec(A')$ meets the closed $V$-fiber, so one applies \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0903}{0903}} to conclude);
+\m any $A \ra A'$ that is faithfully flat modulo powers of a finitely generated ideal $I \subset A$ is an $I$-complete arc cover: we may assume that $A = V$ for an $I$-adically complete valuation ring $V$ of rank $\le 1$, assume that $A'$ is $I$-adically complete, and use the resulting injectivity $V \hra A'$ to lift the specialization (due to the $I$-adic completeness of $A'$, the closure of the generic $V$-fiber of $\Spec(A')$ meets the closed $V$-fiber, so one applies \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/0903}{0903}} to conclude);